-One of the quotes of the day was from Watson, team leader of Buna Trekkers: “I always try and take a bit of their mind with me.”
-This was in reference to the trekkers he guides and people he gets to meet along the trail.
+One of the quotes of the day was from Watson, team leader of Buna Treks & Tours: “I always try and take a bit of their mind with me.”
+This was in reference to the trekkers he guides and the people he gets to meet along the trail.
 We enjoyed the idea that you can take ideas from everyone you meet and it’s a privilege to gain an insight into their mind.

 The second day on the Kokoda Track is a reality check.
-You are sliding on wet socks, wet shoes and have 90-kilometers to go.
+You are sliding on wet socks, and wet shoes and have 90 kilometers to go.
 There is nowhere to hide.
 Our hike today was a 400m climb in total taking us only 4-5 hours before we reached our camp.

 This part of the trail takes you to some of the most significant sections of the Kokoda Battle as you reach the area where the Japanese were finally forced back.
 We also had our first look at several of the trenches the Australians used along the ridges.